martinchernyavskiy/Notes/CS/CS354/Outlines/OutlineW01 Notes.md

 		- int x =1; is allocated space on stack memory within *stack frame* of he main function
 		- *control is transferred* to bang function
 	  - *heap memory* used for dynamic memory allocation
-		- used to allocate memory on runtime by the user
+		- used to allocate memory at runtime by the user
 		- must be explicitly allocated and deallocated via code
 - *caller/callee functions*: caller calls callee
 - *pass-by-value*: copy of argument value is created